Toysoft/SDisk2/firmware/README.txt

 MAC OS/X

+  diskutil partitionDisk /dev/[disk name] MBR "MS-DOS FAT16" SDISKII 0b
   newfs_msdos -F 16 -c 64 /dev/[disk name]

   you can replace 16 (FAT16) by 32 (FAT32).
+The same for the partition scheme.
-64 is the number of blocks per cluster
-  and can be larger.
+  64 is the number of blocks per cluster and can be larger.

 Linux